malto101/STM32_interface_PCB/README.md

 ## Filter Capacitor Calculation

 For maintaining oscillator stability, a filter capacitor (CL) is required.
-You've calculated the value using the formula:
+I've calculated the value using the formula:

 CL = 2 * (CL0 - CS) = 2 * (10 - 5) pF = 10 pF